victorsmirnov/blog-aws-setup/README.md

 # Infrastructure for victorsmirnov.blog

-The project builds AWS cloud for personal blog web site.
+The project builds AWS cloud for personal blog website.

 ## Notes